-We are dedicated to transforming the treatment of dementia through patient care, education and innovative research and clinical trials.
+We are dedicated to transforming dementia care through patient care, education and innovative research and clinical trials.

 Dementia is a group of brain disorders resulting in memory loss, difficulty in communicating, concentrating and making decisions.
 Alzheimer’s disease is the most common type of dementia where brain cells degenerate, causing a steady decline in memory and mental function.